Never-ending rejections in academia and how to deal with them

 This is serious internal work, but let’s try!
 Accept that not everyone is gonna like your work, or even you...and that’s fine.
 Maybe what you do is not the right fit at that moment (maybe in another moment would match!).
 Not matching the interest of the journal or the opinions of the reviewers.
 Not matching what that employer was looking for.
 Or sometimes is matching, but the competition is fierce!
 So, try to be happy with your work, with your behavior.
 THIS is under your control, what others think, is not.

-If you have never listen to or watched this ted talk from Jia Jiang “What I learned from 100 days of rejection”, you need to do it now (OK, maybe first have a look at my new course).
+If you have never listen to or watched this ted talk from Jia Jiang “What I learned from 100 days of rejection”, you need to do it now.
 I still remember when I listened to it in the car, during a commute to Wageningen.
 It is funny and inspirational at equal parts, and I almost stopped the car to take notes!
 Today, years later, it had the same effect.
-As a giveaway this week, you can sign up for the FREE “live” webinar “5 writing mistakes we scientists make and how to fix them”, on May 20.
+Rejections are never ending as an academic, and the problem is that they can affect your confidence and your motivation.
+If you feel you want some motivation boost, check this other blog post!
+The good news are, you'll get better at handling rejections.
+And to wrap up, I'd love to leave you with this quote of the writer Toni Morrison: "You are not the work you do; you are the person you are".

 And with this, I hope you remember this post when you receive your next rejection!